 Test 1: The evaluator set the local clock from the FMC web UI and observed the time change and the synchronization of the time change on the FTD.
 The corresponding audits were collated in evidence for FAU_GEN.1.
+This process was repeated for FXOS where the same result was observed.

 Test 2: The evaluator followed guidance to configure an external NTP server on the TOE using NTPv4 and NTP authentication with SHA-1.
+This process was repeated for FXOS which, in contrast, uses NTPv3 and does not claim support for NTP authentication.
 This was performed in conjunction with FCS_NTP_EXT.1 testing.